Lydoww/Skate-Sunset-Club/README.md

 ## Roadmap

-- **Shopping Cart Implementation**: Adding functionality for users to manage their cart, view items, and proceed to checkout.
 - **Real Skateboard Products**: Replacing the current generic product data with actual skateboarding gear.
 - **User Authentication**: Introducing user accounts, allowing customers to register, log in, and track orders.
 - **Product Reviews & Ratings**: Allowing users to leave reviews and ratings for products they have purchased.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 ## Acknowledgments